Are you ready to consume a comprehensive treasure trove of the best presentation ideas and techniques for 2021?

 2. The Our Services Slide

-Businesses use the Our Services Slide (or Our Products Slide) to explain what they have to offer.
+Businesses use the Our Services Slide (or Our Products Slide) to explain what they've got to offer.
 Here’s a before example of this type of slide using the same standard template as before:

 This time, we’ve used the light version of The X Note PowerPoint Template, slide #16, to redo the slide design.
 Look at what a difference the template makes in this after example:

-The icons we added here to the professionally designed slide came with the template and dramatically transform our presentation content!
+The icons we added here to the professionally designed slide came with the template.
+They dramatically transformed our presentation content!

 3. The Timeline Slide